Incetro/haptic-feedback/README.md

 * "-" - delay which has duration of 0.1 second

 ### 4. UI extensions <a name="ui-extensions"></a>
-*Haptic Feedback* comes with a couple of UI Extensions: HapticFeedbackButton (which is subclass of UIButton) and UIViewController extension with Hapticable protocol.
+*HapticFeedback* comes with a couple of UI Extensions: HapticFeedbackButton (which is subclass of UIButton) and UIViewController extension with Hapticable protocol.

 In order to start using HapticFeedbackButton - just set the class name in your project to HapticFeedbackButton.
 Then with UIControlEvents.touchDown event you will get heavy impact feedback and with UIControlEvents.touchUpInside and UIControlEvents.touchUpOutside you will get light impact feedback.